ibnishak/blog/content/post/zettelkasten-what-why-and-why-not.md

 - If I am to write an essay on this topic, what points are missing?
 Then write those notes and link it.
 - What does it relate to is an easier question to answer than where does it belong.

+## Workflow Principles
+This is more important than the workflow itself.
+From time to time, one should check their workflow against these principles.
+Your workflow should be able to:

+1. Create positive experiences
+2. Create Learning
+3. Reduce the number of steps and decisions
+4. Do not attempt to drink the ocean.
+Filter, simplify and index.

 ## Why